-(CNN) — For traveling foodies, local cuisine is as important as the destination itself when planning a trip.
-To highlight the most popular cuisines on the planet right now, we asked CNN readers to vote for their favorite culinary destination in an open Facebook poll.
+For traveling foodies, local cuisine is as important as the destination itself when planning a trip.
+To highlight the most popular cuisines on the planet right now, CNN Travel asked readers to vote for their favorite culinary destination in an open Facebook poll.

-Clearly, Asian food is on people's minds these days.
-That or we have a lot of readers in the region who want to support their homeland's culinary prowess.
-With the exception of Italy and Greece, every place on our list is in Asia.
+Clearly, Asian food is on people’s minds these days.
+That or we have a lot of readers in the region who want to support their homeland’s culinary prowess.
+With the exception of two places in Europe, every place on our list is in Asia.

 Ready to hop on a plane?
-Here are the top 10 culinary hotspots according to our voters, along with a quick but all-important summary of what you'll be chowing on once you get there.
-Check out the above gallery for some sample dishes from each destination.
+Here are the top 10 culinary hotspots according to our voters, along with a quick but all-important summary of what you’ll be chowing on once you get there.
+Check out the gallery at the top for some sample dishes from each destination.

 4. Thailand: 470 votes